ForceUpdate Feature

 }

 This means that when a new version is released, you should always specify the priority of this release.
 Logical, strict, and convenient.
-You don’t need to write a GUI, the library provides it all.
+You donât need to write a GUI, the library provides it all.
 You do not need to thinking about what kind of a centralized triggering mechanism you should use to initiate update notifications - own backend, BAAS, and so on.

-Changing the process is always difficult - difficult = expensive.
-And it’s also expensive because given such nuances, we need to be sure that the management from above took this into account, and does not ask to press “the urgent release button” again.
+I donât like the fact that with this approach we are very rigidly hooked on the needle of the store platform.
+And as we mentioned earlier, there can be a lot of stores and we want to be published on all of them.
+And with such conditions, we are obliged to change the process in publishing for one of the platforms⊠Changing the process is always difficult - difficult = expensive.
+And itâs also expensive because given such nuances, we need to be sure that the management from above took this into account, and does not ask to press âthe urgent release buttonâ again.
 In addition, a request for updates to a newer version can be initiated before the version is published.
 This may be due to the same issue of backward compatibility support.

-As you can see on the diagram above, the backend is so hurrying and 2 client’s trying to catch up with him. iOS is ready to promote new version and waiting for Android.
-When all clients will be ready to release, it’s possible to start promotion company and force all users to update.
+As you can see on the diagram above, the backend is so hurrying and 2 clientâs trying to catch up with him. iOS is ready to promote new version and waiting for Android.
+When all clients will be ready to release, itâs possible to start promotion company and force all users to update.
 But, who stopped us to release iOS without awaiting the second platform?
-Nobody, and release mustn’t be delayed.
+Nobody, and release mustnât be delayed.
 We will start our promo as soon as possible by synchronization.

 Library